AJones1200/Homework12/README.md

 I created functions with .then statements to input all employee (first name, last name, etc.), role (title, salary, etc.) and department (dept name) information.
 I created a function with a .then statement to update the employee's role.
 I then called an init function.

+PLEASE SEE "Homework12 Screenshot" FOR SCREENSHOT.
+I CAN'T PASTE IT ON THIS READ ME AREA.
+THANK YOU.